2024–25 Arizona Wildcats men's basketball team

 The 2024–25 Arizona Wildcats men's basketball team represented the University of Arizona during the 2024–25 NCAA Division I men's basketball season.
 The team was led by Tommy Lloyd in his fourth season as head coach.
 The season marked the Wildcats' 51st season at McKale Center in Tucson, Arizona, and their first season as members of the Big 12 Conference.

+The Arizona Wildcats drew an average home attendance of 14,058, the 18th-highest of all college basketball teams.

 Previous season

 The Wildcats finished the 2023–24 season 27–9, 15–5 in Pac-12 Conference play, winning their 18th and final Pac-12 regular season title and overall 1 seed in the Pac-12 tournament.
 They lost their semifinal match up against eventual tournament champion Oregon 75–68.
 The Wildcats were invited to their 34th NCAA tournament appearance, receiving the number 2 seed in the West Regional.
 They lost in the Sweet Sixteen to number 6 seed Clemson 77–72.

 Offseason

 Coaching staff changes

 Former assistant coach Riccardo Fois accepted an assistant coaching job with the Sacramento Kings in the NBA.
 TJ Benson was promoted to assistant coach after spending the previous three seasons as a Special Assistant to the Head Coach/Recruiting Coordinator for the program.
 Ken Nakagawa was promoted to assistant coach after spending the previous three seasons as the Director of Advanced Scouting.
 Rem Bakamus was promoted to assistant coach after spending the previous three seasons as the Director of Player Development.